jedkistner-ucr/jedkistner-ucr.github.io/index.md

 **What is all this now?**\
-*A site for puzzles, though there are currently only one:*
+*A site for puzzles, though there is currently only one:*

 [Appendix C](appendix C/index.md)